Halloween at Balmoral: Queen Victoria’s Legendary Festivities

 1874

-In the 1877 diary entry, the queen describes hurrying back from an outing so that she could be in time for the Parade.
+In the 1877 diary entry, the queen describes hurrying back from an outing to be in time for the Parade.
 Princess Louise walking with a torch reminded the Queen of a witch from Shakespeare’s Macbeth.

 1881

-The Dundee Advertiser, Burning of the Witch got sinister reviews because Princess Beatrice was seen to be joining in lighting fires that set light to a stuffed effigy of a witch.
+The Dundee Advertiser, Burning of the Witch, got sinister reviews because Princess Beatrice was seen joining in lighting fires that set light to a stuffed effigy of a witch.

 1882